bourgesl/marlin-renderer/README.md

 ================

 To support our efforts on improving either Java2D or JavaFX rendering thanks to the Marlin & MarlinFX projects, I launched a gofundme campaign: https://www.gofundme.com/javaone-2017-travel-costs

-Please contribute if you appreciate the Marlin renderer to cover extra expenses (travel costs ...)
+Please contribute if you appreciate the Marlin renderer to send me a gift in return ...

 Related projects